Michelle F. Moseley Counseling, PLLC

 How do I register for this continuing education opportunity?

-This workshop is being offered on various dates throughout 2024 and early 2025.
-Each live webinar event will include the same content in the same online format, so choose the date/time that works best for you.
-You can register by clicking on the button below that correlates with the date of the CE course you wish to register for.
-This will allow you to register and pay for your spot in that date’s workshop.
+This workshop is being offered ONE FINAL TIME in 2024.
+Register now so you don’t miss out!
+Clicking on the date below will allow you to register and pay for your spot in this workshop.
 If you have any questions or concerns, please let Michelle know by using the “Contact Michelle” button below.

 Register for CE Course